Cloud Deploy: Strategic Leadership in 0→1 Product Research & Cross-Functional Scale

 Challenge

-Led 0→1 research to operationalize the Cloud Deploy vision, translating siloed organizational goals and initial ambiguity into concrete, user-centered feature prioritization and a defined UX strategy.
+Led 0→1 research to operationalize the Cloud Deploy vision, translating siloed organizational goals and initial ambiguity into concrete, user-centered feature prioritization.

 Context

-Google Cloud Deploy is a fully managed continuous delivery service by Google Cloud that automates and streamlines the deployment of applications, particularly to Google Kubernetes Engine (GKE) and Cloud Run environments.
-Google Cloud Deploy’s growth is part of a broader trend in cloud infrastructure expansion at Google, including enterprise deal size, and new customer segments.
+Cloud Deploy is a fully managed continuous delivery service by Google Cloud CICD.
+It automates and streamlines the deployment of applications to GKE, GCR.
+It was a 0->1 project and it was a part of the broader trend in Google Cloud infrastructure expansion, including targeting new customer segments.

 Impact